Audiveris/audiveris/docs/_pages/specific/logical_parts.md

 Part collation is automatically triggered at the end of score transcription, and before any export to MusicXML.
 We can also manually trigger parts collation.
-This is done via a right-click in a score area, which opens a popup menu as follows:
+This is done via a right-click in a score area, which opens a pop-up menu as follows:
 ![](../assets/images/collate_parts.png)

 To visualize the current mapping, one easy way is to tick the item ``Show part names``